stwe/DatatablesBundle/Resources/doc/example.md

                 "orderable" => true,
                 "render" => "render_boolean",
                 "searchable" => true,
-                "search_type" => 'eq', // will use eq operator in search query (for example "where visible = 1" etc.)
+                "search_type" => "eq",     // will use eq operator in search query (for example "where visible = 1" etc.)
-                "filter_type" => 'select', // use select dropdown with options: any/yes/no options are automatically associated with "boolean" columntype
+                "filter_type" => "select", // use select dropdown with options: any/yes/no options are automatically associated with "boolean" columntype
-                'filter_options' => ['' => 'Any', 'yes' => 'Yes', 'no' => 'No'], // For client-side mode options keys should be equal to the values actually showed on the table,
+                "filter_options" => ["" => "Any", "1" => "Yes", "0" => "No"], // for server-side mode these keys should be equal to the values in the database
-                                                                                 //but for server-side mode these keys should be equal to the values in the database.
                 "title" => "Visible",
                 "type" => "",
                 "visible" => true,